-Review title: Political Education Review
+Review title: Political Education

-Scrutiny Panel: Education and Home Affairs Scrutiny Sub-Panel
+Scrutiny Panel: Education and Home Affairs Sub-Panel on Political Education

 Introduction (Overall reaction to the Report):

 I welcome the report by the Education and Home Affairs Sub-Panel on Political Education.
 I will work with the Sub-Panel wherever possible to take forward any agreed recommendations.